whitey9999/Cryptocurrency-Valuation/README.md

 Model the Currencies to estimate Price for each coin (Regression, Time Series, Neural Networks)

 TO DO:

-Clean up Bitcoin ETL process
+Tune and Refine modelling process
-EDA for Bitcoin using Ledger statistics and Supplementary Data Tune and Refine modelling process
+	 - Use smaller timeline to exclude earlier bubble
-	(Use smaller timeline to exclude earlier bubble) Review Time Series modelling for proper modelling process Repeat for Ethereum, XRP, Cardano and Dogecoin
+	 - Review Time Series modelling for proper modelling process Repeat for Ethereum, XRP, Cardano and Dogecoin